jdkaplan/art/README.md

 # ART: Advance Reproduce Transform

+_Winner of the Terse Turtle, ?, Bugs without Errors, RTFM, Pitchdrop Experiment (shared), and Some Assembly Required Awards from [Quirky Languages Done Quick](https://quirkylanguages.com/)!_

 _Note: This language is a prototype built for the QLDQ mini-hackathon.
 It has some rough edges, and there are no promises or expectations that these will ever be polished away.
 Feel free to fork if you want to modify or improve (within MIT license allowances), and have fun!
 We'd be glad to hear about anything cool you come up with :)_

 ART (or better known by its full name: **ARTS + Polarization**) is another hit language from Team Logicful, produced for QLDQ.
 The language is designed to make full use of ASCII, two dimensional space, extensive customizability, and a coherent mixture of particle physics and art-based metaphor to once again evolve the way people think about programming.